The @AccelerationAlgorithm keyword

 The @DeformationGradient keyword

-The @DeformationGradient let the user specifiy the inital value of the deformation gradient.
+The @DeformationGradient let the user specify the initial value of the deformation gradient.

 Example